A Brief History of Allotments in

 Allotment Site Histories

-This page currently contains links to 40 plus histories of individual allotment sites.
-Many of them are fairly concise, typically equivalent to a single sheet of A4, while some are more detailed.Version History
+This page currently contains links to 50+ histories of individual allotment sites.
+Many of them are fairly concise, typically equivalent to one or two sheets of A4, while some are significantly more detailed.Version History

 Version 1 - December 2006.